teomankirma/custom-table/README.md

 ## Usage

+**NOTE:** To request API access for database connection, please contact me via email, as I use environment variables for configuration.

 To use the project, run the following command to start the development server: `npm run dev`

 This will launch the project and make it accessible for testing and development.